Flipper's Guitar

 Flipper's Guitar (フリッパーズ・ギター) was a Tokyo-based indie pop band led by (and later a duo of) Keigo Oyamada and Kenji Ozawa.
-The band was influenced by the chirpy sound of British 80s pop and post-punk groups like Haircut 100, Exhibit B, Orange Juice, The Style Council and Aztec Camera, as well as the fashionably eclectic sounds of early 90s Britain, from alternative dance to acid jazz.
+The band was influenced by the chirpy sound of British '80s pop and new wave/post-punk groups like Haircut 100, Exhibit B, Orange Juice, the Style Council and Aztec Camera, as well as the fashionably eclectic sounds of early '90s Britain, from alternative dance to acid jazz.

 The group was an important part of the Tokyo Shibuya-kei scene in the late 1980s to early 1990s, and Oyamada went on to produce work for Pizzicato Five and his close friend Kahimi Karie.

-The band wears their influence on their sleeves, their song titles often citing their British artists' influence — Goodbye Our Pastels Badges, Haircut One Hundred, The Colourfield.
+The band wears their influence on their sleeves, their song titles often citing their British artists' influence — "Goodbye Our Pastels Badges", "Haircut One Hundred", "The Colourfield", etc.

 Following the demise of the band in 1991, the two members pursued solo careers.
-Ozawa released the album The Dogs Bark But The Caravan Moves On under his own name, and Oyamada began recording under the name of Cornelius.
+Ozawa released the album The Dogs Bark But the Caravan Moves On under his own name, and Oyamada began recording under the name of Cornelius.
 It was as Cornelius that Oyamada gained a minor cult following outside Japan, as well as remix work for the likes of Blur, Beck, and the Manic Street Preachers.

 History

-Lollipop Sonic and formation (1987-1988)
+Lollipop Sonic and formation (1987–1988)

 Flipper's Guitar formed in 1987 and were originally known as Lollipop Sonic.
 The group formed in junior high school as a five-piece consisting of Keigo Oyamada (vocals, guitar), Kenji Ozawa (guitar, vocals), Shusaku Yoshida (bass), Yasunobu Arakawa (drums) and Yukiko Inoue (keyboards).
 This early line-up lasted until early 1990 when Yoshida, Arakawa and Inoue were asked to leave.

 In 1988, prior to signing with Polystar records, the group released material on a pair of independent cassettes.
 The first Favorite Shirts, the title is a reference to Haircut One Hundred's song of the same name, was a self-released 11-track cassette.
 The majority of the songs were re-recorded for the release the following year as the band's debut album.
 The second cassette, Akko-Chan's Anorak Party!, was a split-compilation that also included songs by the obscure Japanese groups; Penny Arcade and Debonaire.
 Some of Lollipop Sonic's tracks had already appeared on Favorite Shirt.